facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 }
 ```

 As you can see, your `CalendarModule` class extends the `ReactContextBaseJavaModule` class.
-For Android, Java native modules are written as classes that extend `ReactContextBaseJavaModule` and implement the functionality required by Javascript.
+For Android, Java native modules are written as classes that extend `ReactContextBaseJavaModule` and implement the functionality required by JavaScript.

 > It is worth noting that technically Java classes only need to extend the `BaseJavaModule` class or implement the `NativeModule` interface to be considered a Native Module by React Native.

 > However we recommend that you use `ReactContextBaseJavaModule`, as shown above. `ReactContextBaseJavaModule` gives access to the `ReactApplicationContext` (RAC), which is useful for Native Modules that need to hook into activity lifecycle methods.
 Using `ReactContextBaseJavaModule` will also make it easier to make your native module type-safe in the future.
-For native module type-safety, which is coming in future releases, React Native looks at each native module's Javascript spec and generates an abstract base class that extends `ReactContextBaseJavaModule`.
+For native module type-safety, which is coming in future releases, React Native looks at each native module's JavaScript spec and generates an abstract base class that extends `ReactContextBaseJavaModule`.

 ### Module Name